-Mitsubishi Corporation (MC) has established Midterm Corporate Strategy 2018-Evolving Our Business Model from Investing to Managing.
-Guided by this strategy, we are pursuing a policy of simultaneously generating three kinds of value through our businesses: economic value, societal value, and environmental value.
-Until now, we have issued publications such as our Integrated Report, which combines information which is particularly relevant to the generation of these three kinds of value.
+Mitsubishi Corporation (MC) has established Midterm Corporate Strategy 2021-Achieving Growth Through Business Management Model.
+Guided by this strategy, MC pursues growth through a business model predicated on the simultaneous generation of three kinds of value through our businesses: economic value, societal value, and environmental value.
+Until now, we have issued publications such as our Integrated Report, which combines information that is particularly relevant to the realization of this triple-value growth.
 The Integrated Report details our initiatives for maximizing corporate value, along with our initiatives to steadily develop new pillars of future growth.
-In addition to publications such as this, MC has decided to publish this ESG Data Book.
-The purpose of this new publication is to unify and combine the ESG-related information presented separately through the Integrated Report, our corporate website and other disclosures, and to further enhance the content of this information.
+In addition to publications such as this, MC publishes the ESG Data Book with the aim of centralizing and further enhancing the ESG-related information it discloses separately through such channels as the Integrated Report and the corporate website.
+Positioned as a tool to complement these other disclosures, the ESG Data Book reports more detailed ESG-related information and is primarily aimed at stakeholders who have a strong interest in ESG investment.
+Referring to multiple ESG reporting guidelines, it has been organized according to ESG topic for easier reference.
+Looking ahead, we will continue to ensure that our ESG Data Book serves as an effective communication tool which contributes to constructive stakeholder dialogue.
+To do so, we will strive to improve the clarity of our reporting based on the valued feedback we receive from our stakeholders.